KinectToVR/k2vr-docs/src/pages/en/owo/about.md

 ### Can I use multiple phones?

 Amethyst only supports up to one owoTrack device currently.
-If you wish to use multiple devices for owoTrack simultaneously, we recommend using them [PSMoveServiceEx's virtual device manager](https://github.com/Timocop/PSMoveServiceEx-Virtual-Device-Manager).
+If you wish to use multiple devices for owoTrack simultaneously, we recommend using the [PSMoveServiceEx's virtual device manager](https://github.com/Timocop/PSMoveServiceEx-Virtual-Device-Manager).